ESTIMATED READ TIME: 10 MIN.

 *Texture Mapping with the Human plugin.

-Let's start with our "ShapeDiverTextureTransformcomponent.
-As its name specifies, it was created to transform the texture mapping of a geometry.
+Let's start with our "ShapeDiverTextureTransform" component.
+As its name suggests, it was created to transform the texture mapping of a geometry.
 It will work wonderfully if the geometry has a pattern applied to it.
-This will be the case if you have used certain Grasshopper components to create them, which contain the native texture mapping effectthat you want to achieve.
+This will be the case if you have used certain Grasshopper components to create them, which contain the native texture mapping effect that you want to achieve.

-However, if you've played too much with your definition, you could've destroyed the native texture mapping without even noticing it, for which case you'll need to reconstruct your pattern by using the mentioned Human plugin.
+However, if you've altered your definition excessively, you may have unintentionally destroyed the native texture mapping, in which case you'll need to reconstruct your pattern using the mentioned Human plugin.

 How Can You Know If Your Geometry Has A Correct Texture Pattern?

-The easiest way to figure this out is by connecting the element you need to render into the "ShapeDiverDisplayGeometry" component and give it a texture using the "ShapeDiverMaterial" component.
+The easiest way to figure this out is to connect the element you need to render into the "ShapeDiverDisplayGeometry" component and give it a texture using the "ShapeDiverMaterial" component.

-If you don't know how to add a texture image yet (something that we will show you further down in this post), simply copy/paste this link: https://i.imgur.com/V0uyKnM.png which contains a texture checker and connect it to the "Texture" input.
-At the end you should be getting something like this:
+If you don't know how to add a texture image yet (something that we will show you further down in this post), simply copy and paste this link: https://i.imgur.com/V0uyKnM.png, which contains a texture checker, and connect it to the "Texture" input.
+By the end, you should be getting something like this:

 *Texture applied to a surface created with the "BoundarySurface" component.